| |

 Badlands, located in Southwestern North Dakota.
 They are believed to

 descend from ones owned by the famous Indian chief, Sitting Bull.
+Throughout the early twentieth century, bands of wild horses

 continued to run throughout the rugged badlands area.
 Local ranchers